bjbraams/calendars/inprogress.md

 e2025-09-06 to 12: [BEC conference on quantum gases and related fields (BEC 2025)](https://indico.phys.ethz.ch/event/143/), Sant Feliu de Guíxols, Spain.

 e2025-09-08 to 11: [20th Central European Symposium on Theoretical Chemistry (CESTC 2025)](https://cestc2025.fchpt.stuba.sk), High Tatras, Slovakia.

+e2025-09-08 to 12: [Conference on Frontiers in Atomistic Simulations: from Physics to Chemistry and Biology (ICTP smr 4098)](https://indico.ictp.it/event/10863), Trieste, Italy.

+e2025-09-14 to 18: [18th European Congress and Exhibition on Advanced Materials and Processes](https://euromat2025.com), Granada, Spain.

 e2025-09-15 to 18: [14th European Conference on Computational and Theoretical Chemistry 2025 (EuChemS CompChem 2025)](https://eucompchem2025.unina.it), Naples, Italy.